Skip to content

 Fixed-term tenancies explained

-For our family sized homes we offer many of our tenants fixed-term tenancies that last for an agreed number of years.
+For our family-sized homes we offer many of our tenants fixed-term tenancies that last for an agreed number of years.
 If you’re a new social housing tenant, you’ll usually be offered a six-year fixed-term tenancy, with a probationary period of up to 18 months.

 Sometimes we offer shorter fixed-term tenancies, for example when a property is due for regeneration.
 These tenancies are for not less than two years.

-Your fixed-term tenancy agreement sets out your legal rights and responsibilities as a tenant.
 You’ll receive a copy of the agreement when you sign up for your tenancy.
-As it’s a legal document, you should keep it safe for future reference, and you should be aware of your rights and responsibilities set out in your tenancy agreement.
-You will also need it if you need to claim welfare benefits for help with paying your rent.
+As it’s a legal document, be sure to keep it safe in case you need it in the future.
+For example, if you need to claim welfare benefits for help with paying rent.

 Download: Clarion Tenancy Policy (pdf)